Fruit of the Holy Spirit

 Who among you is wise and understanding?
 Let him show by his good behavior his deeds in the gentleness of wisdom.
 But if you have bitter jealousy and selfish ambition in your heart, do not be arrogant and so lie against the truth.
 This wisdom is not that which comes down from above, but is earthly, natural, demonic.
 For where jealousy and selfish ambition exist, there is disorder and every evil thing.

-But the wisdom from above is first pure, then peaceable, gentle, reasonable, full of mercy and good fruits, unwavering, without hypocrisy.
+Butthe wisdom from above is first pure, then peaceable, gentle, reasonable, full of mercy and good fruits, unwavering, without hypocrisy.
 And the seed whose fruit is righteousness is sown in peace by those who make peace.

 James 3:13-18 NASB® 1995

-“Pure”: Strong’s: The word “Pure” is the Greek word hagnos (53), which means pure, chaste, holy
+• “Pure”: Strong’s: The Greek word for “Pure” is hagnos (53): pure, chaste, holy

-HELPS Word-studies: 53 hagnós (an adjective, which may be cognate with 40 /hágios, "holy," so TDNT, 1, 122) – properly, pure (to the core); virginal (chaste, unadultered); pure inside and out; holy because uncontaminated (undefiled from sin), i.e., without spoilation even within (even down to the center of one's being); not mixed with guilt or anything condemnable.“Peaceable”: Strong’s: The word “Peaceable” is the Greek word eirénikos (1516), which means peaceable, peaceful
+• HELPS Word-studies: 53 hagnós (an adjective, which may be cognate with 40 /hágios, "holy," so TDNT, 1, 122) – properly, pure (to the core); virginal (chaste, unadultered); pure inside and out; holy because uncontaminated (undefiled from sin), i.e., without spoilation even within (even down to the center of one's being); not mixed with guilt or anything condemnable.

-HELPS Word-studies: Cognate: 1516 eirēnikós – what pertains to peace, i.e., God's gift of wholenesswhich results from knowing (discerning) the Lord's will and obeying it.“Gentle”: Strong’s: The word “Gentle” is the Greek word epieikés (1933), which means gentle, reasonable, moderate, forbearing
+• HELPS Word-studies: Cognate: 1516 eirēnikós – what pertains to peace, i.e., God's gift of wholenesswhich results from knowing (discerning) the Lord's will and obeying it.

-HELPS Word-studies: 1933 epieikḗs(an adjective, derived from 1909 /epí, "on, fitting" and eikos, "equitable, fair"; also see the noun-form, 1932 /epieíkeia, "equity-justice") – properly, equitable; "gentle" in the sense of truly fair by relaxing overly strict standards to keep the "spirit of the law."
+• HELPS Word-studies: 1933 epieikḗs(an adjective, derived from 1909 /epí, "on, fitting" and eikos, "equitable, fair"; also see the noun-form, 1932 /epieíkeia, "equity-justice") – properly, equitable; "gentle" in the sense of truly fair by relaxing overly strict standards to keep the "spirit of the law."

-1933 /epieikḗs ("justice beyond ordinary justice") builds on the real intent(purpose) of what is really at stake (note the epi, "upon") – and hence, is true equity that appropriately fulfills the spirit (not just the letter) of the law.“Reasonable”: Strong’s: The word “Reasonable” is the Greek word eupeithes (2138), which means compliant, willing to yield, easily persuaded
+1933/epieikḗs ("justice beyond ordinary justice") builds on the real intent(purpose) of what is really at stake (note the epi, "upon") – and hence, is true equity that appropriately fulfills the spirit (not just the letter) of the law.

-HELPS Word-studies: 2138 eupeithḗs (from 2095 /eú, "well" and 3982 /peíthō, "persuade") – properly, "well-persuaded," already inclined, i.e., already willing (pre-disposed, favorable to); easy to come to terms with because already willing.
-2138 /eupeithḗs ("yield") only occurs in Js 3:17.“Mercy”: Strong’s: The word “Mercy” is the Greek word eleos (1656), which means mercy, compassion, pity
+• HELPS Word-studies: 2138 eupeithḗs (from 2095 /eú, "well" and 3982 /peíthō, "persuade") – properly, "well-persuaded," already inclined, i.e., already willing (pre-disposed, favorable to); easy to come to terms with because already willing.
+2138/eupeithḗs ("yield") only occurs in Js 3:17.

-HELPS Word-studies: 1656 éleos (translating OT 2617 /kataisxýnō, "covenant-loyalty, covenant-love" in the OT-LXX over 170 times) – properly, "mercy" as it is defined by loyalty to God's covenant.“Unwavering”: Strong’s: The word “Unwavering” is the Greek word adiakritos (87), which means unwavering, impartial, without partiality
+• HELPS Word-studies: 1656 éleos (translating OT 2617 /kataisxýnō, "covenant-loyalty, covenant-love" in the OT-LXX over 170 times) – properly, "mercy" as it is defined by loyalty to God's covenant.

-HELPS Word-studies: 505 anypókritos (an adjective, derived from alpha-privative 1 /A "not" and 5271/hypokrínomai, "to act as a hypocrite") – properly, not a phony ("put on"), describing sincere behavior free from hidden agendas (selfish motives) – literally, "without hypocrisy" (unfeigned).“Righteousness”: Strong’s: The word “Righteousness” is the Greek word dikaiosuné (1343), which means righteousness, justice
+• HELPS Word-studies: 505 anypókritos (an adjective, derived from alpha-privative 1/A "not" and 5271/hypokrínomai, "to act as a hypocrite") – properly, not a phony ("put on"), describing sincere behavior free from hidden agendas (selfish motives) – literally, "without hypocrisy" (unfeigned).

-1343 /dikaiosýnē ("divine approval") is the regular NT term used for righteousness ("God's judicial approval").
-1343 /dikaiosýnē ("the approval of God") refers to what is deemed right by the Lord (after His examination), i.e., what is approved in His eyes.
+• HELPS Word-studies: 1343 dikaiosýnē (from 1349 /díkē, "a judicial verdict") – properly, judicial approval (the verdict of approval); in the NT, the approval of God ("divine approval").
+1343/dikaiosýnē ("divine approval") is the regular NT term used for righteousness ("God's judicial approval").
+1343/dikaiosýnē ("the approval of God") refers to what is deemed right by the Lord (after His examination), i.e., what is approved in His eyes.

 This next section of Scripture shows us the difference between the gifts of the Holy Spirit and the fruit of the Holy Spirit.
 The gifts of the Holy Spirit are important, and there is a separate post about them, but they do not tell us if the tree is good.
 Here is the link to learn more about Spiritual Gifts.